Abbeyfield

 Abbeyfield, formally The Abbeyfield Society, is an English housing charity operating in the United Kingdom.
 It provides sheltered housing and care homes for elderly people.
+Its priority is to alleviate loneliness in older people.

-Based in St Albans, Hertfordshire, it is a registered charity under English law and a registered housing association.
+Based in Solihull, West Midlands, it is a registered charity under English law and a registered housing association.

 As of January 2022, the charity is led by chief executive Paul Tennant.

 It was founded in 1956 by Richard Carr-Gomm OBE (1922–2008).

-The Abbeyfield Society directly owns and manages around 200 houses and 20 care homes.
-It is also affiliated with independent local Abbeyfield charities who together run a further 250 Abbeyfield Society Houses and 60 care homes across the UK.
-The Abbeyfield Kent Society is the largest independent Abbeyfield society.
+The Abbeyfield Society directly owns and manages around 100 houses and 15 care homes.
+It is a member of Abbeyfield England whose membership together runs a further 200 Abbeyfield Society Houses and over 40 care homes across the UK.
+Some Abbeyfield properties provide housing, meals and companionship only, whilst others provide an element of care.
+The organisation also has houses in other countries including Jersey, New Zealand, Belgium, Canada, Australia and South Africa.

-A blue plaque in Gomm Road, Bermondsey, London Borough of Southwark, commemorates Richard Carr-Gomm and Abbeyfield Society.
+A blue plaque in Gomm Road, Bermondsey, London Borough of Southwark, commemorates Richard Carr-Gomm and the Abbeyfield Society.

-Humanitarian Sir Nicholas Winton was awarded the MBE for his role with Abbeyfield.
+Humanitarian Nicholas Winton was awarded the MBE for his role with Abbeyfield.